Italy judge releases three held in jail over cable car crash, one under house arrest | Law-Order

 "There is no denying the issue of the clasps, for that he will have to face consequences," Perillo said, adding it was yet to be established to which extent the other two had been informed of Tadini's actions.
 "There is no proof at present they were also responsible.
 They are people who should have known, but it's not clear if they did."

-Pinocchio and Luigi Nerini, owners of the company that operates the lift, have been freed pending the outcome of the investigation.
-In ordering their release, judge Donatella Banci Buonamici wrote that there was "a complete lack of proof" against Nerini and Pinocchio and the prosecutors' request to keep them in jail was based on "mere suppositions", Corriere quoted the document as saying.

-Nerini's lawyer, Pasquale Pantano, told reporters on Saturday night the release was welcome news but it was key to now find out who was responsible for the disaster.
+Nerini's lawyer, Pasquale Pantano, told reporters on Saturday night the release was welcome news but the main thing was to find out who was responsible for the disaster.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)